MArhamAA1422/b6-learning/react/react.dev.md

 ### Naming Convention in Updater Function
 It’s common to name the updater function argument by the first letters of the corresponding state variable.
 Or, state name, or prevState.

+## Updating objects in state

+State can hold any kind of JavaScript value, including objects.
+But you shouldn’t change objects and arrays that you hold in the React state directly.
+Instead, when you want to update an object and array, you need to create a new one (or make a copy of an existing one), and then update the state to use that copy.
+Usually, you will use the `... spread` syntax to copy objects and arrays that you want to change.

+If copying objects in code gets tedious, you can use a library like **immer** to reduce repetitive code: useImmer()